-I came across this the other day in a popular science book.
-It seemed as good a time as any to recognise this notorious word, the longest to appear in the Oxford English Dictionary, beating out such horrors as honorificabilitudinitatibus.
+I came across this word the other day in a popular science book.
+It seemed as good a time as any to recognise it, the longest to appear in the Oxford English Dictionary, beating out such horrors as honorificabilitudinitatibus.
 It’s supposed to be a lung disease that’s caused by the inhalation of the very fine sand and ash dust found around volcanoes.

 This 45-letter monstrosity (word lovers prefer, with good reason, to refer to it as p45) primarily exists as an example of a very long word, a trophy to be exhibited as evidence of the superior knowledge and intellect of the person presenting it.
 Hardly anyone who does so realises that they’re perpetuating a joke.